After Dental Tooth Extraction Procedures in 2022

-After a dental tooth extraction of teeth or roots, there are some sensible precautions you can take, to allow nature's healing to work best.
+After a dental tooth extraction of teeth or roots, there are several sensible precautions you can take, to allow nature's healing to work best for you.

 See this Video link below showing a Tooth after our careful extraction, where we managed to keep fractured roots intact AND still remove the infection abscess sacs forming in the jawbone at the end of the roots too: